Pwd9000-ML/blog-devto/posts/2023/Github-Dev-Hackathon-2023/GitHub-Dev-Hackathon-2023.md

 ## Background (What made you decide to build this particular app?
 What inspired you?)

 I wanted a way to be able to **build** as well as **test** my Azure Pipelines (CI/CD) processes, but not have the hassle and costs of building a separate self hosted agent.
-I wanted to instead use the same **Codespace** I am already working in to also use as my Azure Pipelines Agent.
+I wanted to instead use the same **Codespace** I'm already working in to also use as my Azure Pipelines Agent.

 ### How I built it (How did you utilize GitHub Actions or GitHub Codespaces?
 Did you learn something new along the way?
 Pick up a new skill?)